Glacier National Park 2026: Entry, Parking, & Shuttle Updates

-• Park officials are shifting toward real-time area closures and parking turnover policy rather than advanced booking
+• Park officials are shifting toward real-time area closures and parking turnover policy rather than advanced booking.
+Visitors may experience temporary restrictions when areas reach capacity

 • Park passes are still required: you must have a valid Glacier National Park pass or an America the Beautiful pass to enter

-• Once you arrive, expect strict enforcement of parking limits (3-hours for Logan Pass) to increase turnover
+• July 1 through September 7, 2026, there are strict enforcement of parking limits (3-hours for Logan Pass) to increase turnover

 Road signs from Going to the Sun Road